tant2002/NetLogo-Supermarket-Queue-Model/README.md

 # NetLogo_SupermarketQueueModel
- Queue model of supermarket's checkout zone ABM
+ Simulation data driven model of queue system of typical supermarket's checkout zone.
+The model created with ABS (Agent Based Simulation) approach.

 ![alt text](/readme-images/model-interface.png)
 ## WHAT IS IT?